 Clinical Relevance: Fractures of the Talus and Calcaneus

 The talus and the calcaneus sit in the proximal part of the foot and ankle, and are involved in transmitting forces from the body to the ground.
 They are the most frequently fractured of all the tarsal bones.

-- Neck fractures are caused by excessive dorsiflexion of the foot.
+- Neck fractures – typically high energy injuries, caused by excessive dorsiflexion of the foot.
 The neck of the talus is pushed against the tibia.
 In this type of fracture, the blood supply to the talus may be disturbed, leading to avascular necrosis of the bone.